Mechatronics Engineer · Robotics · Data · Embedded Systems

 Transactional Data Lake on AWS

-Three-layer data lake integrating 6 data sources and processing 100+ GB with Delta Lake on Amazon EMR.
+Three-layer data lake integrating 6 data sources, processing 100+ GB with Delta Lake on Amazon EMR.
 Featured in an official AWS Brazil blog post.

 ArduinoAutodesk InventorEmbedded SystemsCompetition